 Cowichan Bay is located on the east coast of southern Vancouver Island, British Columbia.
-Its a wonderful little bay with a very pleasant village running along the shore.
-There are great places to dine, wonderful shops to browse and one of the most incredible maritime museums you will ever see, its build on an old wharf and is just jammed full of so much of the local history that you will find yourself spending hours exploring it.
+It’s a wonderful little bay with a very pleasant village running along the shore.
+There are great places to dine, wonderful shops to browse, and one of the most incredible maritime museums you will ever see, its build on an old wharf and is just jammed full of so much of the local history that you will find yourself spending hours exploring it.

-By the late 1890s, a store and hotel was up and running, and by 1900 the Bay was a tourist mecca with boats full of city folks arriving weekly.
+By the late 1890s, a store and hotel were up and running, and by 1900 the Bay was a tourist mecca with boats full of city folks arriving weekly.
 The place was booming, the bay was always full of boats.

-Cowichan Bay, with its bed and breakfast lodgings that are built right out over the water on stilts, its wonderful shops and restaurants, its float house community and historic wharf/ museum is something everyone should see.
+Cowichan Bay, with its bed and breakfast lodgings that are built right out over the water on stilts, its wonderful shops and restaurants, its float house community, and historic wharf/ museum is something everyone should see.